Studio to Stage: Supporting the Music Industry

 “Helping other women on their way up is my way of paying it forward.
 I'm always ready to share my experience and knowledge when I can," said Colletta.
 “Often, people don't see the talent they have in themselves, and I'm always ready to help them see it."

-Badgett and Pearson credit women trailblazers for helping them secure the career opportunities they deserve.
+Badgett and Pearson credit women trailblazers for helping them.

-For Conlin, being a woman has been an advantage because she's often sought out for her diverse voice in the male-dominated music business.
+For Colletta, being a woman has been an advantage because she's often sought out for her diverse voice in the male-dominated music business.

 In the end, it's music's role as a universal language that keeps all these powerful women motivated.